wpeventmanager/wp-event-manager/readme.txt

 Fixed - The Ticket Information Block On The Event Detail Page.
 Fixed - Ticket Description Section In Event Manager For Sell Tickets Addon.
 Fixed - Show Paid Tickets Field In Ticket Setting In Sell Tickets Addon.
-Fixed - The Box View Of The Event Calendar.
-Fixed - Event Calendar Listing Issue.
 Fixed - Event Calendar Widget Related Issue.

 = [2.1] 15-11-2017 =

-Fixed - Improve Compatibility With The Event Calendar.
-Fixed - The Display Of Event Listing On Events Page.
 Fixed - Display Of Sell Tickets Options On Event Submission Page.
 Fixed - Editing Inbuilt Event Theme Offered By WP Event Manager.
 Fixed - The Event Calendar Field At The Widget Section.